capactio/website/community/user-profiles.md

 The list is ordered to highlight the priority of focus for the user experience for different roles.

-1. **Action Operator**
+1. **System User**

-    Action Operator operates Capact Actions and manages TypeInstances related to the Actions.
-Action Operator executes arbitrary Actions.
+    System User operates Capact Actions and manages TypeInstances related to the Actions.
+System User executes arbitrary Actions.
 For example, Actions which install applications and provision infrastructure Mattermost, provisioning Kubernetes cluster, or creating new PostgreSQL user.

 1. **System Administrator**

     System Administrator operates Capact installation, that is, performs any day-one and day-two operations around installed Capact.
-Also, System Administrator manages global configuration for all Action Operators, such as [Global Policy](/docs/feature/policies/global-policy) or Capact Hub source.
+Also, System Administrator manages global configuration for all System Users, such as [Global Policy](/docs/feature/policies/global-policy) or Capact Hub source.

 1. **Content Developer**